FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 Known Issues
 ------------

-List of known issues in |csit-release| for VPP performance tests: TODO: check
+List of known issues in |csit-release| for VPP performance tests:

 +----+-----------------------------------------+-----------------------------------------------------------------------------------------------------------+
 | #  | JiraID                                  | Issue Description                                                                                         |